 4 It is possible that an IC element may learn information relevant to the analysis contemplated by this paragraph after procuring access to or collecting Sensitive CAI.
-IC elements are thus required to complete as much of the analysis required by section C.3.b.(1)(b) as feasible based on the information available to them before they make a decision to access or collect the Sensitive CAI.
-If the IC element learns information about the CAI after accessing or collecting it that would materially affect their prior analysis under this paragraph, they shall redo the analysis of relevant aspects and the overall assessment required by section C.3.b.(1)(b).
+IC elements are thus required to complete as much of the analysis required by section C.3.b.(l)(b) as feasible based on the information available to them before they make a decision to access or collect the Sensitive CAI.
+If the IC element learns information about the CAI after accessing or collecting it that would materially affect their prior analysis under this paragraph, they shall redo the analysis of relevant aspects and the overall assessment required by section C.3.b.(l)(b).

-SUBJECT: Intelligence Community Policy Framework for Commercially Available Information ICPM 504 (01)

-privacy-enhancing techniques, such as filtering or anonymizing, the application of traditional safeguards (to include access limitations and retention limits), differential privacy techniques, or other information masking techniques (such as restrictions or correlation), are implemented for information concerning U.S. persons.

-- (vi) Data sourcing, integrity, and quality.
+- SUBJECT: Intelligence Community Policy Framework for Commercially Available Information ICPM 504 (01) - (iv) Privacy and civil liberties risks.
+IC elements shall assess the privacy and civil liberties risks associated with accessing, collecting, or processing the Sensitive CAI, as well as how the IC element may be able to mitigate such risks.
+IC elements shall also consider whether the Privacy Act of 1974 is applicable. - (v) Privacy-enhancing techniques.
+IC elements shall assess whether the relevant mission or administrative requirement can be achieved if any reasonably available privacy-enhancing techniques, such as filtering or anonymizing, the application of traditional safeguards (to include access limitations and retention limits), differential privacy techniques, or other information masking techniques (such as restrictions or correlation), are implemented for information concerning U.S. persons. - (vi) Data sourcing, integrity, and quality.
 To the extent feasible given operational security considerations, IC elements shall undertake a reasonable effort to determine the original source(s) of the data in a Sensitive CAI dataset and the method through which the dataset was generated and aggregated, and whether any element of the IC previously accessed or collected the same or similar Sensitive CAI from the source.
-IC elements further shall assess the quality and integrity of the Sensitive CAI they intend to access or collect-including by, as appropriate, assessing whether the CAI reflects any underlying biases or inferences-in order to ensure that any intelligence products created with that data are consistent with applicable IC standards for accuracy and objectivity. - (vii) Security risks.
+IC elements further shall assess the quality and integrity of the Sensitive CAI they intend to access or collect-including by, as appropriate, assessing whether the CAI reflects any underlying biases or inferencesin order to ensure that any intelligence products created with that data are consistent with applicable IC standards for accuracy and objectivity. - (vii) Security risks.
 IC elements shall assess the security, operational, and counterintelligence risks associated with the means of accessing or collecting the Sensitive CAI, as well as how the IC element may be able to mitigate such risks.
 In making such an assessment, IC elements shall, to the extent the information is reasonably available to them, take into account whether any other IC element previously accessed or collected the same or similar Sensitive CAI from the source. - (viii) Overall assessment.
-Based on the totality of the circumstances, IC elements shall determine whether the value of accessing or collecting the Sensitive CAI likely outweighs the privacy and civil liberties risks, data integrity and quality risks, security risks, and any other risks not detailed above, that cannot reasonably be mitigated. - (c) Use of Assessments from Prior IC Access or Collection.
-In undertaking the analysis described in section C.3.b.(1)(b), IC elements may, as appropriate, rely on the most recent privacy and civil liberties risk, data integrity and quality, and security risk assessments conducted by other IC elements with respect to the same Sensitive CAI.
-When relying upon assessments conducted by another IC element, IC elements remain individually responsible for compliance with this ICPM and their own regulations and policies. - (d) Approval Process and Authority.
-IC elements may access or collect Sensitive CAI only after receiving the approval of the IC element head.
-IC element heads may delegate this authority, as necessary.
-A delegation of this authority shall be documented in writing and specify that the delegee has the appropriate level of seniority to make the relevant determination.
-Before approving access to or collection of Sensitive CAI, the approving official must complete or review the analysis required by section C.3.b.(1)(b) and document the analysis and approval. - (e) Exigent Circumstances.
-IC elements may use procedures that differ from those contained in section C.3.b.(1)(a) to section C.3.b.(1)(d) if doing so is necessary due to exigent circumstances.
-If IC elements access or collect information under exigent circumstances, they shall document the reasons for doing so and undertake the procedures contained in section C.3.b.(1)(a) to section C.3.b.(1)(d) promptly after access or collection.
-All activities in all circumstances must be carried out in a manner consistent with the Constitution and laws of the United States, applicable executive orders, and the IC element's Attorney General Guidelines.
+Based on the totality of the circumstances, IC elements shall determine whether the value of accessing or collecting the Sensitive CAI likely outweighs the privacy and civil liberties risks, data integrity and quality risks, security risks, and any other risks not detailed above, that cannot reasonably be mitigated - (c) Use of Assessments from Prior IC Access or Collection.
+In undertaking the analysis described in section C.3.b.(l)(b), IC elements may, as appropriate, rely on the most recent privacy and civil liberties risk, data integrity and quality, and security risk assessments conducted by other IC elements with respect to the same Sensitive CAI.
+When relying upon assessments conducted by another IC element, IC elements remain individually responsible for compliance with this ICPM and their own regulations and policies.